Code-Institute-Submissions/Travelwander/readme2.md

 - I want to explore new travel destinations and get inspired for my next trip.
 - I want a user-friendly interface that allows me to navigate through the site effortlessly.
-- I want to find comprehensive travel guides and information about different countries.
+- I want to find comprehensive travel guides and information about different countries holiday packages

 #### Returning Visitor Goals

-- I want to create a user profile to save my favorite destinations and travel guides.
 - I want to interact with an interactive map to plan my itinerary effectively.

 #### Frequent Visitor Goals